neemarai04/ATC-Transcription/README.md

 # ATC Transcription System

-An AI-assisted Air Traffic Control (ATC) transcription and monitoring system developed during an internship under the EMBRACE initiative at NITK Surathkal.
+An AI-assisted Air Traffic Control (ATC) transcription and aircraft monitoring system developed during an internship under the EMBRACE initiative at NITK Surathkal.

-## Overview

-This project focuses on processing and transcribing ATC/HAM radio communications using speech recognition and AI-based processing techniques.
-The system includes a frontend dashboard and backend processing modules for handling transcription-related tasks.
+The system leverages AI-powered speech recognition to transcribe live ATC radio communications while integrating real-time aircraft tracking through the OpenSky Network API.
+It features a React-based dashboard for visualizing transcriptions and monitored aircraft.

 ## Features

-* Audio transcription for ATC communication
+* AI-powered transcription of ATC radio communications
-* AI-assisted processing and analysis
-* Interactive dashboard interface
+* Faster-Whisper based speech recognition optimized for aviation
-* Real-time or near real-time transcription workflow
+* Real-time (or near real-time) transcription workflow
-* Backend API integration
-* Aircraft tracking integration
+* Aircraft tracking using the OpenSky Network API
-* Whisper-based ATC speech recognition
+* Interactive React dashboard
+* Backend API for transcription processing
 ---
 ## Technologies Used